FSBS Data Protection

 3. If applicable, documentation of the steps taken to de-identify the data.

 Code describing the steps taken to process the raw data into processed/analysis data, for example Python or R scripts, Atlas.ti/SPSS/JASP syntax files, etc. Include brief explanations of the steps in English, for example through comments in the code or a description of the steps taken in the qualitative analysis of primary research data, i.e. themes, domains, taxonomies, components.
+When working with R packages (or other software that uses packages or plug-ins) that are not available through standard repositories, be sure to include them with your publication package to ensure reproducibility.

 The data files that were eventually analysed when preparing the manuscript (e.g. a data file after transforming variables, after applying selections, etc.).
 If the raw data was analysed directly, step 3 suffices.

 Code describing the steps taken to process the processed/analysis data into results in the manuscript, for example Python or R scripts, SPSS/JASP syntax files.
 Include brief explanations of the steps in English, for example through comments in the code and/or a thorough methods section in the manuscript.
+When working with R packages (or other software that uses packages or plug-ins) that are not available through standard repositories, be sure to include them with your publication package to ensure reproducibility.

 A copy of the most recent version of the data management plan.